nhewitt99/nhewitt99.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Developer, roboticist, ML researcher. he/him.
+description: Software engineer and roboticist. he/him.

 profile:
   align: right